BLKSerene/Wordless/doc/doc.md

 You can search in *Data Table* for parts that might be of interest to you by clicking **Search in results**.

 - **5.1 Parallel Unit No.**<br>
   The position of the alignment unit (paragraph) where the the search term is found.
+Empty parallel units are not counted.

 - **5.2 Parallel Unit No. %**<br>
   The percentage of the position of the alignment unit (paragraph) where the the search term is found.
+Empty parallel units are not counted.

 - **5.3 Parallel Units**<br>
   The parallel unit (paragraph) where the search term is found in each file.